Arun-491Y/Machine-Learning-projects/README.md

-Daliy Tasks Update

-1. Upload the ML file and also the notes
+ Upload the ML file and also the notes